Blog

 Layer One: The Per-Transaction Cap (Scarcity Limit)

-The mechanics are straightforward: if withdraw_scarcity_limit_bps is set to 1,000 bps (10%) and the pool holds a given total supply balance, no single transaction can withdraw more than 10% of that balance while the throttle is active.
+The mechanics are straightforward: if the cap is set to 1,000 bps (10%) and the pool holds a given total supply balance, no single transaction can withdraw more than 10% of that balance while the throttle is active.
 A large institutional holder attempting to exit their entire position in one block is structurally prevented from doing so.

 Layer Two: The Per-Position Cooldown